My Blackberry Apple Cake is a lightly spiced cake is studded with fresh blackberries and topped with red-skinned apples baked to tender perfection.

 Top Tips for Making Blackberry and Apple Cake

-My top tip – be sure to toss the blackberries lightly in the 1 teaspoon flour as recommended.
+My top tip – You can use fresh or frozen blackberries, but be sure to toss the blackberries lightly in the 1 teaspoon flour as recommended.
 This will keep them from sinking to the bottom of the cake.
 Fold them in really gently with a wooden spoon to avoid too many purple streaks through the batter.
 At this point, the cake is well beaten together, so you can go really gently here.

 I like to use a loose bottomed cake pan to make many of my cakes and this Blackberry Apple Cake is no exception.
 There’s no heart in your mouth cake-flipping moment where you worry about all your hard work breaking or sticking to the pan.
 Simply butter the pan before use.
 Then when the cake has cooled for about twenty minutes in the pan you can just run a dinner knife around the edges and carefully pop the bottom up and out from the sides.